BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 #### **Phases:**

 Dialogue phases are what control the actual timing of the elements in each dialogue node, as described in the DialogsBinary section of the tutorial.

-Again, a good way to picture the dialogue timeline files in general is to imagine them like a movie!
-Each bit of dialogue is contained within that movie, and, like the dialogue nodes that correspond to them, you can think of phases as being specific scenes within that movie you can skip to at any time, timestamped for your convenience.

-##### These phases have four elements:

--   **Duration:** The total length of the specific dialogue node or cinematic, and all elements included for them.
--   **PlayCount:** The number of times the dialogue will play in a row.
-I’ve never seen this be anything but 1, likely because it’d just be playing the same dialogue multiple times in a row, which probably isn’t ideal!
-Although, hm.
-I guess you could use it for stuff like INFINITE KISS WYLL MOD.
-A not hypothetical and totally actually real WIP of mine, limited by the fact you cannot actually insert “infinity” as a character into the code (and indefinite recursion is almost always a bad idea in any case).
-I just love him dearly ok.
--   **DialogueNodeID:** Linked to the TimelinePhases section found later in the file, as well as the UUID for the specific dialogue node the phase is for, which can be found in the DialogBinary files.
-I’ll be covering DialogBinary files later, but for now, all you need to know is that this UUID will tell the game what group of dialogue elements to play, and when.
+They group together each element that needs to play as part of a given dialogue node, which are linked together via their PhaseIndex.
+These grouped-together elements can be found in the EffectComponents section, which I'll be covering later.

+The "Phases" section at the top of the file lists the total duration of each phase, alongside the UUID of the dialogue node in the DialogsBinary file that plays during that phase.

-You can find the specific phase number associated with that dialogue node via that UUID!
-That same UUID will link to a MapKey and associated MapValue number, again, in the TimelinePhases section.
+You can find the specific PhaseIndex associated with that dialogue node via that UUID as well!
+That same UUID will link to a MapKey and associated MapValue number, in the TimelinePhases section further down in the file.
 That MapValue number is linked to the PhaseIndex for the elements in the EffectComponents section.
-That listed PhaseIndex number groups together all related effect components for that dialogue node!
+The PhaseIndex number will group together all related effect components for that dialogue node!
 These components will be the bulk of what you’ll edit for your own dialogue mods, and, again, will be covered later.

--   **QuestionHoldAutomation:** I believe this is *might* help automatically trigger pauses for “question” dialogue nodes, i.e., your character’s responses.
-I haven’t experimented with it much though!
-Something to note: I’ve not seen any file that didn’t have QuestionHoldAutomation after every dialogue node yet, but most timelines also have a setting later in the file regarding QuestionHoldAutomation that is usually set to “False.”
-So, who knows!
-I'd recommend you keep both of these consistent in your own mods, though, just in case.

-Another thing to note is that the Phases are in sequential order, and that order corresponds directly to the MapValue and PhaseIndex for the dialogue node!
+Another thing to note is that the Phases section is in sequential order, and that order corresponds directly to the MapValue and PhaseIndex for the dialogue node!
 The timeline also starts counting the phases from 0 (which is how most animation/video program timelines handle things as well).

-Phase 0 is listed at the top of the timeline, and is also not given a PhaseIndex or MapValue number, because it’s unnecessary, being at the start of the timeline.
+Phase 0 is placed at the top of the timeline, and is not given a PhaseIndex number, because it's unnecessary with it at the start of the timeline.
 This also means that the second listed phase will be PhaseIndex “1”, the third listed phase will be PhaseIndex “2,” and so on.
 You can actually mess things up by changing this order!

-When adding things to the timeline, I recommend appending everything to the end of each necessary section.
+When adding things to the timeline, I recommend adding everything to the end of each necessary section.
 This will keep your phase order consistent, and prevent you from having to update the entire timeline at once.

 And you can also prevent dialogue from functioning by skipping PhaseIndex numbers!
 Make sure you don't have any gaps in your PhaseIndex numbers as well.